Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/image.rst

 .. figure:: /images/texture-image-panel-generated.jpg
    :width: 306px

-   Image panel for Generated source of Image texture
+   Image panel for Generated source of Image texture.

 For *Generated* source there are the specific options: